Locations:

 Advertisement

-Your provider will want to verify that anxiety-related palpitations aren’t dangerous.
-They may recommend other tests, such as:
+Your provider will want to make sure that anxiety-related palpitations aren’t dangerous.
+They may recommend other tests, like:

 Management and Treatment

-If your healthcare provider diagnoses you with heart palpitations caused by anxiety, they may suggest:
+If your healthcare provider diagnoses you with anxiety and heart palpitations, they may suggest:

-• Complementary health treatments: Biofeedback, massage therapy and other techniques can help you relax.
+• Complementary health treatments: Biofeedback, massage therapy and other techniques can help you manage stress and anxiety.

-• Medications: Anti-anxiety medications and antidepressants help some people.
-Your provider may suggest options to treat anxiety that happens when you fly or speak in public.
-These medicines include beta blockers (propranolol) and benzodiazepines, such as alprazolam (Xanax®) and diazepam (Valium®).
-Benzodiazepines can be habit-forming, so they are only for occasional use.
+• Medications: Anti-anxiety medications (anxiolytics) and antidepressants help some people.
+Your provider may suggest options to treat anxiety that happens in specific situations, like when you take a flight or speak in public.
+These medicines include beta-blockers and benzodiazepines.
+Benzodiazepines can be habit-forming, so they’re only for occasional use.

-• Psychotherapy: Cognitive behavioral therapy helps you identify and treat your thought patterns.
+• Psychotherapy: Cognitive behavioral therapy (CBT) helps you identify and change your thought patterns.
 Exposure-response prevention aims to create a positive response to fears to relieve anxiety.

 Prevention

-You may not be able to totally prevent heart palpitations caused by anxiety.
-But you can lower how often they happen and how severe they are.
+You may not be able to totally prevent heart palpitations from anxiety.
+But you may be able to reduce how often they happen and how severe they are.

-First, pay attention to your triggers, such as performing in public, getting on a plane or making a phone call.
-Then you can make a plan to lessen your anxiety around these situations.
+First, pay attention to your triggers, like performing in public, getting on a plane or making a phone call.
+Then, you can make a plan to lessen your anxiety around these situations.
 Relaxation techniques, medication and therapy can all help to prevent future episodes.

 Outlook / Prognosis

-Many people have heart palpitations caused by situational (occasional) anxiety.
+Many people have heart palpitations from situational anxiety that happens now and then.
 You can use relaxation strategies to successfully manage this anxiety.
 These strategies can slow down your heart rate in the moment.

-If you have heart palpitations caused by chronic (long-term) anxiety disorders, there is hope.
-You can also manage your anxiety with proper treatment.
+If you have heart palpitations because of chronic (long-term) anxiety disorders, there’s hope.
+You can manage your anxiety with proper treatment.
 A good team of healthcare providers can help you build a coping strategy.

 If you suspect another health condition is causing palpitations — with or without anxiety — talk to your provider about treatment.
 To relieve your symptoms, your provider will treat the cause.
 You may also benefit from anxiety-relieving therapies.